St Mary’s, Norton, recording project: 2021- 2022 https://teesarchsoc.com/membership/st-mary-the-virgin-norton/

-During 2021, TAS volunteers began a recording programme of the monuments at St Mary the Virgin, Norton.
+TAS volunteers recorded 142 monuments at St Mary the Virgin, Norton, churchyard; and researched brief biographies of those interred.
 This is a historic church, with its beginnings in pre-Norman times and it has remained an important focal point ever since for the local community.
+Reports available via above link

 The TAS programme concentrates on the existing above-ground monuments.
 So far, following national guidelines, more than 100 monuments have been photographed, measured, described, and inscriptions recorded.
 Additionally, parish christening, marriage and burial records have been used (among other sources) to research brief biographies.